ShaoqianHu/DRadiSurfTomo/README.md

 for details of the algorithm

+The code is based on previous studies, especially on the implementation of DSurfTomo:

+	Fang, H., H. Yao, H. Zhang, Y-C Huang, and R. D. van der Hilst (2015) Direct inversion of surface wave dispersion for three-dimensional shallow crustal structure based on ray tracing methodology and application.
+Geophysical Journal International, 201, 1251-1263.

+Please also refer to:

+	Rawlinson, N. and M. Sambridge (2004) Wave front evolution in strongly heterogeneous layered media using the fast marching method, Geophysical Journal International, 156(3), 631-647

+for implementation of the fast marching method, and

+	Herrmann, R. B. (2013) Computer programs in seismology: An evolving tool for instruction and research.
+Seismological Research Letter, 84(6), 1081-1088

+for implementation of the 1-D surface wave dispersion kernel.

 The dispersion data (ALLR.dat for Rayleigh wave and ALLT.dat for Love wave), resulting model (DSurfRTomo.inMeasurement.dat) in the crust of the eastern Himalayan syntaxis is provided in example/